 When I first started watching the Ranma 1/2 anime series, I found it to be genuinely funny.
 While the humor is still decent as the series progresses, some of the humor does wear kind of thin near the end due to relying on some jokes too heavily.

-I ultimately have to look at Ranma 1/2 as being an animated sitcom.
+I ultimately look at Ranma 1/2 as being an animated sitcom.
 While the characters may go through events and some changes over time, there really isn’t an overarching story.
 In other words, don’t go into this series expecting to see any lasting dramatic changes to the characters or to their situations.
 But even with its weaknesses, I still do enjoy watching the Ranma 1/2 anime series.

 I would recommend that any anime fan who wants to better understand anime made in Japan in the late 1980s and early 1990s really needs to watch at least a little bit of Ranma 1/2 in order to better understand the anime of that time period and to see what may have helped to inspire some of the anime that is made today.